 Mary Gray is a Psychiatric Mental Health Nurse Practitioner.
 She obtained a bachelor’s degree in Nursing Studies from The University of Edinburgh, in Scotland, and a master’s degree and Advanced Practice Nurse certificate from New York University.
 She has garnered broad clinical experience in various settings involving in-patient psychiatry, community mental health, residential drug treatment, and, collegiate mental health.
 Underpinning Mary’s focus on assessing and treating biopsychosocial issues affecting mental health is her emphasis on identifying each individual’s set of strengths, encouraging a strong sense of self-efficacy and supporting compassionate self-care.

-Becca is a pre-doctoral extern in the CWC.
-Becca received her bachelor’s degree in Psychology with a Neuroscience minor from the University of Maryland, College Park.
-She is currently a second year student in the Clinical Psychology Ph.D.
-(Health Emphasis) Program at Ferkauf Graduate School of Psychology.
+Gabriela (Gabi) is a pre-doctoral extern in the CWC.
+Gabi received her BA in Psychology from Florida State University.
+She is currently a second year student in the Counseling Psychology PhD program at Fordham University.